datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 himself about version control and data standards in neuroimaging, such as the brain imaging data structure (`BIDS <https://bids.neuroimaging.io/>`_).
-For his final PhD project, he patiently acquires functional MRI data of many participants, and afterwards prepares it according to the BIDS standard.
+For his final PhD project, he patiently acquires functional MRI data of many participants, and prepares it according to the BIDS standard afterwards.
-It takes him a full week week of time and two failed attempts, but he eventually has a `BIDS-compliant <http://bids-standard.github.io/bids-validator/>`_ dataset.
+It takes him a full week of time and two failed attempts, but he eventually has a `BIDS-compliant <http://bids-standard.github.io/bids-validator/>`_ dataset.

 When he writes his analysis scripts he takes extra care to responsibly version control every change.
-He happily notices how much cleaner his directories are, and how he and other can transparently see how his code evolved.
+He happily notices how much cleaner his directories are, and how he and others can transparently see how his code evolved.
 Once everything is set up, he runs his analysis using large and complex neuroscientific software packages that he installed on his computer a few years back.
 Finally, he writes a paper and publishes his findings in a prestigious peer-reviewed journal.
 His data and code can be accessed by others easily, as he makes them publicly available.
+Colleagues and supervisors admire him for his wonderful contribution to open science.

-A few months after his great accomplishment Allan starts to get emails by colleagues and strangers that report that his scripts do not produce the same results as the ones reported in the publication.
+However, a few months after publication, Allan starts to get emails by that report that his scripts do not produce the same results as the ones reported in the publication.
 Startled and confused he investigates what may be the issue.
 After many sleepless nights he realizes:
 The software he used was fairly old!
-More recent versions of the same software compute results slightly different, changed function's names, and fixed discovered bugs in the underlying source code.
+More recent versions of the same software compute results slightly different, changed function's names, or fixed discovered bugs in the underlying source code.
+Shocked, he realizes that his scripts are even incompatible with the most recent release of the software package he used and throw an error.
+Luckily, he can quickly fix this by adding information about the required software versions to the ``README`` of his project, and he is grateful for colleagues and other scientists that provide adjusted versions of his code for more recent software releases.
+In the end, his results prove to be robust regardless of software version.
+But while Allen shared code and data, not including any information about his *software* environment prevented his analysis from becoming *computationally* reproducible.

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^

 Even if an analysis workflow is fully captured and version-controlled, and data and code are being linked, an analysis may not reproduce.
 Comprehensive *computational* reproducibility requires that also the *software* involved in an analysis and its precise versions need to be known.
 DataLad can help with this.
 Using the ``datalad-containers`` extension, complete software environments can be captured in computational containers, added to (and thus shared together with) datasets, and linked with commands and outputs they were used for.

 Step-by-Step
 ^^^^^^^^^^^^

 The first part of this Step-by-Step guide details how to computationally reproducibly and automatically reproducibly perform data preparation from raw `DICOM <https://www.dicomstandard.org/>`_ files to BIDS-compliant `NifTi <https://nifti.nimh.nih.gov/>`_ images.
-The second part details how to
+The actual analysis, a first-level GLM for a localization task, is performed in the second part.
+A final paragraph shows how to prepare the dataset for the afterlife.

-For this, two DataLad extensions are required:
+For this use case, two DataLad extensions are required:

 - `datalad-container <https://github.com/datalad/datalad-container>`_ and
 - `datalad-neuroimaging <https://github.com/datalad/datalad-neuroimaging>`_